GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 repo_name: trove-journals
 ---

 Trove's 'journals' zone includes journals and journal articles, as well as other research outputs and things like press releases.
-You can access metadata from the book zone through the Trove API.
+You can access metadata from the journal zone through the Trove API, but to get text and images you need to use some screen scraping.

 [![Binder](images/Explore live on-Binder-579ACA.svg)](https://mybinder.org/v2/gh/GLAM-Workbench/trove-journals/master)